mathe00/obsidian-plugin-python-bridge/README.md

 In short, while some tasks are technically feasible without this plugin, they’re cumbersome, and this plugin makes them **much simpler and more user-friendly**.

+<a id="key-features"></a>
-### What external Python scripts **cannot** do, but this plugin can:
+### Key Features (What external Python scripts **cannot** easily do, but this plugin can):

--   **Open pop-ups for user inputs** (GUI input equivalent to `input()` in Python):
+-   **⚙️ Script-Specific Settings in Obsidian UI**: Define configuration options (like API keys, toggles, dropdowns, numbers) directly within your Python script.
+These settings automatically appear in the Obsidian "Python Bridge" settings tab, allowing users to configure your script's behavior without editing code.
+Your script can then easily retrieve the user-set values.
+This makes your Python scripts feel like native Obsidian plugins!
+(See highlight below)
-    You can now create **modal dialogs** in Obsidian to collect data from the user directly within the interface.
+-   **🚀 Graphical `input()` in Obsidian via Modals**: Create **modal dialogs** in Obsidian to collect data from the user directly within the interface, similar to Python's `input()` but graphical.
+(See highlight below)

--   **Detect Obsidian-specific actions**:
-    You can respond to user interactions with elements in Obsidian's UI, such as clicks on graphical components or specific actions within the vault.

--   **Send native Obsidian notifications**:
-    Display notifications directly within Obsidian, making it more integrated and fluid compared to terminal outputs.
+-   **🔔 Native Obsidian Notifications**: Display notifications directly within Obsidian, making it more integrated and fluid compared to terminal outputs.

--   **Add custom settings for Python scripts**:
-    Soon, you’ll be able to include custom **settings for your Python scripts** directly in Obsidian’s settings panel, just like any other plugin.
-This was impossible before without this plugin.

--   **And much more**:
-    Many other features will be implemented over time, allowing deeper integration between Python and Obsidian.
+-   **📝 Access/Modify Active Note & Selection**: Easily get content, frontmatter, path, or title of the currently open note, and get or replace selected text in the editor.
+-   **📂 Vault Interaction**: Get the vault path, list all notes, open specific notes, read/modify any note's content or frontmatter (by path).
+-   **🛡️ Environment Checks & Guidance**: Automatically checks for Python and required libraries (`requests`, `PyYAML`) on startup and provides clear notifications if something is missing.
+-   **💻 Cross-Platform**: Works reliably on Windows, macOS, and Linux thanks to HTTP communication and robust Python detection.
+-   **🌐 Internationalized Interface**: Plugin UI (settings, commands, notices) available in multiple languages.

-Thanks to the **Python library** (`ObsidianPluginDevPythonToJS.py`) I've developed, you can write ultra-minimalist scripts to interact with Obsidian. **No need to deal with JSON** or manage complex API calls—everything is neatly wrapped for you. 🤖 (Note: The Python library now requires the `requests` package). **For easy importing, simply place the `ObsidianPluginDevPythonToJS.py` file in the same folder as your own Python scripts.**
+Thanks to the **Python library** (`ObsidianPluginDevPythonToJS.py`) I've developed, you can write ultra-minimalist scripts to interact with Obsidian. **No need to deal with JSON** or manage complex API calls—everything is neatly wrapped for you. 🤖 (Note: The Python library now requires the `requests` package, and `PyYAML` for frontmatter property management). **For easy importing, simply place the `ObsidianPluginDevPythonToJS.py` file in the same folder as your own Python scripts.**

-👉 **For detailed instructions on how to use the Python library and its functions, please refer to the [Python Client Library Documentation](PYTHON_LIBRARY_DOCS.md).**
+👉 **For detailed instructions on how to use the Python library and its functions, including the new settings feature, please refer to the [Python Client Library Documentation](PYTHON_LIBRARY_DOCS.md).**

 > **Note**: I'm **not a developer**, I just have solid experience with **Python**, and I get by with that.
 I know **nothing about JS**.
 This plugin was made **entirely with the help of AI assistants** (shoutout to **ChatGPT 4o**, **ChatGPT o1-preview**, and **Gemini 2.5 Pro** 😉).
 So, the code might be a bit rough around the edges, but it **works**.
 That’s all that matters, right?